sesajad/fromxtoyinzdays/README.md

 # From X to Y in Z Days
-is something helps you change your mood using Spotify.
+This is something helps you change your mood using Spotify.
 Ok check [this](https://sesajad.me/sub/xyz/).

+## Story

+You can read more about it [here](https://sesajad.coding.blog/2020-07-xyz)

 ## Requirements
 * NPM, I have 6.13.4.
 I did nothing special.
 It should work on a wide range I guess.